How to Incorporate Video Advertising into Your Social Media Marketing Strategy

 4. Utilize platform insights and reporting

-Video is a powerful tool in the world of social media marketing.
+Digital video advertising is a powerful tool in the world of social media marketing.
 However, take precautions when adding social video marketing into your holistic digital marketing strategy.
 Be smart and strategic; get your feet wet with A/B testing and take the time needed to learn the likes/dislikes of your target audience.
 Last but not least, remember that images are still important to sprinkle into your overall strategy.
 Have fun with it, and take risks!
-Happy videoing!
+Now, lights – camera – action!